tosmi-ansible/ansible-pipeline-demo/README.md

 The basic idea is to implement the following developer workflow

-1. Developer checks out git repository with automation code
+1. Developer checks out GIT repository with automation code
 1. Developer creates feature branch in automation code repository
 1. Developer pushes feature branch to central repository
 1. Push trigger creates a separate feature environment in Automation Controller for testing the feature branch
 1. Developer modifies / extends automation code
-1. Developer commits automation code changes and pushes feature branch to Gitea
+1. Developer commits automation code changes and pushes feature branch to remote GIT repo
-1. Push triggers a pipeline run that verifies changes with _ansible-lint_
-1. Code can also be test by trigging the feature branch environment in Automation Controller
+1. Code can also be tested by triggering the feature branch environment in Automation Controller
-1. If verification is ok, developer can open pull request to *DEV* branch
+1. If manual test are successful developer opens merge request to the *main* branch
-1. If request is merged, Developer can delete feature branch
+1. If merge request is accepted merge triggers a pipeline run
-1. Feature environment in Controller gets removed
-1. Push to *DEV* branch triggers a pipeline that executes a Automation Controller Job Template that executes the code in the *DEV* branch on test servers
+1. Pipeline tests code with ansible-lint
-1. If Job Template execution did *NOT* produce any errors code is automatically merged into the *PROD* branch.
+1. If ansible-lint returned no errors code is merged into development branch by the pipeline
+1. Pipeline triggers a Job Template that configures all development hosts
+1. If Job template executes successful a pull request is opened to production
+1. The pipeline stops at this point
+1. Merge request can be accepted and code is merge to production branch

 This is just a very simple implementation of a possible pipeline but we think it demonstrates the basic building blocks required.